 This trend typically starts when we are young.
-Our parents unknowingly interact with us this way and we learn to be afraid of our feelings and pain from a young age.
+Our parents unknowingly interact with us this way.
+We learn to be afraid of our feelings and pain from a young age.
 For example, the most common responses to a child when they scrape their knee or fall on the playground are “Shhhh, you’re okay, don’t cry.”

 Somewhere along the way, our society has begun to teach people that emotions and tears are shameful.
 What’s the result?
-We disconnect from our emotions, hide from them or engage in other activities to cover them up, which leads to many addictions and eating disorders.
+We disconnect from our emotions, hide from them or engage in other activities to avoid.
+This can lead to substance use disorders or eating disorders.
 In addition, we experience reactions to our reactions, such as being angry or disgusted by our emotions.

 For example, a woman comes to my office and is angry at herself about how sad she is about her boyfriend cheating on her.
-We cannot even begin to process the pain of her boyfriend’s betrayal until we process and release her own anger at herself.
+We cannot process the pain of her boyfriend’s betrayal until we process and release her own anger at herself.

-Since many people are unable to be present with their own emotions and often suppress them, its not surprise that people are equally intolerable of other people’s emotions.
-This leads us to “take away other people’s pain” and its one of the most costly things you can do in any relationship, whether it is with your child, your partner or yourself.
+Since many people are unable to be present with their own emotions and often suppress them, it’s not surprise that people are equally intolerable of other people’s emotions.
+This leads us to “take away other people’s pain“.
+It is one of the most costly things you can do in any relationship.
+It does not matter whether it is with your child, your partner or yourself.
 Dialectical Behavioral Therapy can help you resist this urge to avoid your emotions or other people’s emotions and instead learn to accept and tolerate the discomfort.